-Stradwin is capable of loading most DICOM data directly, so long as it is either RAW or encoded with lossless JPEG2000 or some subsets of RLE.
+Stradwin is capable of loading most DICOM data directly, so long as it is either RAW, JPEG, lossless JPEG2000 or some subsets of RLE.
 The data can either be stored as a single frame per DICOM file, or as a single multi-frame DICOM file.

 In order to load DICOM data, select 'All files' from the 'File->Open' dialog, and then open any file within the DICOM sequence.
 Stradwin will automatically find all files in this numerical sequence, and regard the file with the lowest numerical value as frame zero.
 Once loaded, DICOM data is stored internally in a similar format to that saved in the DICOM files.
 If this is not an 8-bit format (for example CT data is stored as 16-bits), this is converted to an 8-bit format for display according to the current windowing parameters.